 The Gordon Growth Model provides a relatively quick and simple way of determining stock valuation with only knowledge of the expected dividend per share, an expected or required rate of return, and the expected dividend growth rate.
 There are some limitations to the Gordon Growth Model, but it works reasonably well for mature companies with fairly predictable and stable dividend growth rates.
 For this reason, it should not be used or companies that do not pay a dividend or just started to pay a dividend.
 However, one should always compare the results of the Gordon Growth Model with other valuation methods when performing financial modeling and fundamental analysis.

-The model takes a given dividend per share and solves for the present value of an infinite series of future dividends.
-One important aspect is that the model assumes a constant dividend growth rate out to infinite time.
+The Gordon Growth Model takes an expected dividend per share and solves for the present value of an infinite series of future dividends.
+One important aspect is that the simplest form of the Model assumes a constant dividend growth rate out to infinite time.
 The formula for the Gordon Growth Model is

 P = D / (r – g) (1)